pantor/frankx/README.md

 ### Geometry

-`frankx::Affine` is a thin wrapper around [Eigen::Affine3d](https://eigen.tuxfamily.org/dox/group__TutorialGeometry.html).
+`franky::Affine` is a thin wrapper around [Eigen::Affine3d](https://eigen.tuxfamily.org/dox/group__TutorialGeometry.html).
 It is used for Cartesian poses, frames and transformation.
-Frankx simplifies the usage of Euler angles (default ZYX-convention).
+Franky simplifies the usage of Euler angles (default ZYX-convention).
 ```.cpp
 // Initiliaze a transformation with an (x, y, z, a=0.0, b=0.0, c=0.0) translation
 Affine z_translation = Affine(0.0, 0.0, 0.5);